 The bottom line is that bankruptcy can stop a foreclosure and permit you to begin rebuilding your financial life.
 Getting a free consultation is a good first step.
 Discussing your options and looking over your situation should be a top priority if you are struggling with debt or a house that you can’t afford.

-Obama administration boosts aid for unemployed homeowners‚ by Jim Puzzanghera‚ Los Angeles Times
+Obama administration boosts aid for unemployed homeowners‚ by Jim Puzzanghera‚ Woodland Hills Times

-Southland housing market warms up in June‚ by Alejandro Lazo‚ Los Angeles Times
+Southland housing market warms up in June‚ by Alejandro Lazo‚ Woodland Hills Times